ChriMasi/RPG-Folding/README.md

 - The parser is intentionally lightweight and pattern-based: it may not cover all language variants or peculiarities.
 If you find false positives/negatives, open an issue with a minimal example.
 - The extension does not define a grammar or coloring for `rpg`/`rpgle`.
 It relies on language definitions already provided by your environment.
 Make sure you have an extension that recognizes these languages or define your own `files.associations`.
+- The UI (configuration, commands) is available in Italian and English; if the language cannot be resolved, English is used as fallback.